bcmpinc/StardewHack/WearMoreRings/README.md

 # Wear More Rings

 ## Description
 Configure the amount of ring slots in your inventory.
-By default adds 6 additional ring slots.
+By default adds 4 additional ring slots.

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

 * `Rings`: Number of ring slots available.
 Normally this is 2, this mod increases it to 6.
 Max = 20.
-* `BonusTrinket`: Whether unlocking trinkets gives you two slots instead of one (untested).
+* `BonusTrinket`: Whether unlocking trinkets gives you two trinket slots instead of one.

 ## Console Commands
 * `player_openforge`:        Opens the forge menu.